trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 * Set ``CMAKE_BUILD_TYPE``
 * Set up for MPI (MPI compilers, etc.)
-* Set up C, C++, and Fortran compiler
+* Set up C, C++, and Fortran compilers
 * Find Perl (sets ``PERL_EXECUTABLE``)
 * Determine mixed language C/Fortran linking
-* Set up C++11, OpenMP, and Windows issues
+* Set up C++11, OpenMP, and Windows support
-* Find Doxygen
+* Find Doxygen (sets ``DOXYGEN_EXECUTABLE``)
-* Perform some other configure-time tests (see output)
+* Perform some other configure-time tests (see ``cmake`` output)

 At the completion of this part of the processing, the TriBITS CMake project is ready to compile code.
+All of the major variables set as part of this process are printed to the ``cmake`` stdout.

 Configure-time System Tests
 ---------------------------

-CMake has very nice support for defining configure-time checks of the system to help in configuring the project.
-One can check for whether a header file exists or not, if the compiler supports a given data-type or language feature or perform almost any other type of check that one can imagine that can be done using the configured compilers, libraries, system tools, etc.  An example was given in `TribitsExampleProject`_.
-Just following that example, looking at some of the built-in CMake configure-time test modules, and using provided on-line CMake documentation, one can see how to create a configure-time test for almost anything.
+CMake has good support for defining configure-time checks of the system to help in configuring the project.
+One can check for whether a header file exists, if the compiler supports a given data-type or language feature, or perform almost any other type of check that one can imagine that can be done using the configured compilers, libraries, system tools, etc.  An example was given in `TribitsExampleProject`_.
+Just follow that example, look at some of the built-in CMake configure-time test modules, and consult provided on-line CMake documentation in order to learn how to create a configure-time test for almost anything.

 ..
 ToDo: Provide more detail how to integrate a configure-time test into a
 ..
 TriBITS project and TriBITS package.